Frequently Asked Questions

 Where will the targets be?

 There are usually several tasks and/or targets for each competitive flight.
 These are not decided upon until the morning of the flight and they are released to the pilots first.
-Some targets and tasks are in the air and not really discernable to the viewer on the ground.
-For Friday’s competitive flight, if there are any targets that are accessible to and safe for viewers, we will post those locations on our Facebook page and on the homepage of www.gtbr.net immediately following the pilot briefing.
-Saturday and Sunday’s flights will have targets in the festival grounds infield at East Texas Regional Airport.
-One of the targets for both days is the Ring Toss pole.
-There will be a 30’ pole erected in the infield.
-The pilots will attempt to swoop in close enough to toss a ring over the top of the pole.
-This task has a $5000 cash prize and is always one of the best and most exciting opportunities to watch the real competition of the event.
+Some targets and tasks are in the air and not really discernible to the viewer on the ground.
+For Friday, Saturday and Sunday morning competitive flights, if there are any targets that are accessible to and safe for viewers, we will post those locations on our Facebook page and on the homepage of www.gtbr.net immediately following the pilot briefing.

 Will I be able to see the target areas?